ciphermalware/BreakingSolidity/MerkleTree/MerkleTreeLeafCollision/README.md

-After running the following test command `forge test --match-test testMerkleTreeVulnerability -vvv` this is the output that confirms the vulnerability:
+After running the following Foundry test command `forge test --match-test testMerkleTreeVulnerability -vvv` this is the output that confirms the vulnerability:

 ```
 forge test --match-test testMerkleTreeVulnerability -vvv